qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - Modifying state in rendering code.
 - Hook used inside if or loop.
 - Value not included in `useEffect` dependency array.
 - `useEffect` dependency array contains object recreated in rendering.
-See also [Cloudflare indicent](https://blog.cloudflare.com/deep-dive-into-cloudflares-sept-12-dashboard-and-api-outage/)
+See also [Cloudflare indicent 2025 Sept-12](https://blog.cloudflare.com/deep-dive-into-cloudflares-sept-12-dashboard-and-api-outage/)
 - Forget clean up in `useEffect`.
 - Closure trap (capturing outdated state).
 - Accidentally change data in wrong places (impure component).